 2.5.2.
 Staphylococcus aureus rpsU influences antibiotic susceptibility

 In S. aureus, mutations in its single rpsU gene have been identified in isolates with increased resistance to daptomycin and vancomycin (Basco kathari, friedman alder).
 Additionally, transposon library screening has confirmed that the rpsU gene is non-essential and its disruption is sufficient to alter resistance to both daptomycin and vancomycin (Blake oneill).
 Increased cell wall thickness is correlated with increased antibiotic resistance (Howden et al. 2010), so the fact that mutations in rpsU lead to changes in antibiotic sensitivity for two antibiotics that target the cell envelope suggests that bS21 may play a role in regulating cell envelope thickness (Silhavy, kahne, walker).
-Specifically, we propose a model in which ribosomes containing bS21 more efficiently translate proteins involved in cell envelope composition compared to ribosomes lacking bS21.
+Specifically, we propose a model in which ribosomes containing bS21 more efficiently translate proteins involved in cell envelope composition regulation compared to ribosomes lacking bS21.
 The proposed study focuses on understanding the effect of bS21 in S. aureus using genetic manipulations, antibiotic susceptibility testing, and assessments of cell envelopes.
-The investigation of how rpsU influences antibiotic resistance in S. aureus provides another excellent model system to use to study the role of bS21 in gene regulation.
+The investigation of how rpsU influences antibiotic resistance in S. aureus provides another excellent model system to utilize in our investigation of the role of bS21 in gene regulation.

 3. Experimental Methods

 3.1.
-Aim 1: What mechanism is used by bS21-2 to regulate gene expression in Francisella tularensis?
+Aim 1: How does bS21-2 regulate gene expression in Francisella tularensis?

 3.1.1.
 Rationale